ECB pledge drives up markets' inflation gauge, German-U.S. yield gap

 * Portugal, Spain, Italy, Ireland yields hit new lows

-* U.S. jobs data bolster June rate hike views (Updates with U.S. jobs data, fresh analyst comment, detail)
+* U.S. jobs data could raise rate hike chance (Updates prices, adds comment)

 By John Geddie